-It’s good to have folks looking out for you, always.
+It is good to have folks looking out for you, always.
 None of us gets through alone, we all need help.
 Honestly, we need to give help, too.
 It’s symbiotic, as it should be.
-Let’s make a drink in honor of those folks who make a difference in our lives, often without us even knowing it.
+So, let’s make a drink in honor of those folks who make a difference in our lives, often without us even knowing it.
 Please join me now as we stand and make the Guardian Angel.

 This drink was created by Erick Castro of Polite Provisions, Boilermaker and Hungry Bartender fame.
 It’s an odd combination of ingredients that don’t really work on paper, so let’s mix it up and see how things turn out.

 Grab your tins and pop in 1 1/2 ounces of Amaro Montenegro, a lovely vanilla, orange, eucalyptus bitter liqueur.
 To that add 3/4 of an ounce of Wray & Nephew overproof Jamaican rum, 3/4 of an ounce of orgeat, 3/4 ounce of freshly squeezed lime juice, 3-4 drops of rose water and 2-3 slices of cucumber.
 Muddle the cucumber before adding ice and shaking to the beat of Bonnie Raitt singing Randy Newman’s “Feels Like Home to Me“.
 Such a good song, we can go into the why after you double strain into a chilled Nick & Nora and garnish with a cucumber wheel.

 Wow, it really works.
 There is a lot going on here but it comes together.
 The Amaro Montenegro is super complex and the overproof rum opens its flavor.
 Of course the orgeat brings a lot of sweetness, but it balances.
 That cucumber sort of comes out of left field but damn it, it just works.
 Very nice drink and a great introduction to this bitter amaro.